openedx/edx-platform/openedx/core/djangoapps/plugins/docs/decisions/0003-plugin-contexts.rst

 ~~~~~~~~~~~~~~~~~
 Config
 ++++++
-Inside of your AppConfig your new plugin app, add a "view_context_config" item like below.
+Inside of the AppConfig of your new plugin app, add a "view_context_config" item like below.
 * The format will be {"globally_unique_view_name": "function_inside_plugin_app"}
 * The function name & path don't need to be named anything specific, so long as they work
 * These functions will be called on **every** render of that view, so keep them efficient or memoize them if they aren't user specific.